 Figure out that I hate stairs, and guide me another way without making it a big issue.

-25. My favorite motto, scripture, quote that gets me through tough times is:
+25. My favourite motto, scripture, quote that gets me through tough times is:

 This too will pass (or, what goes up must come down, for the physics-minded!).